 3. Support Groups

 How to cope with abandonment issues?
-Community and connection can be important parts of healing from trauma.
-You might find a support group helpful if you:
+Connection and community can be crucial components of trauma recovery.
+A support group could be beneficial for you if you:

-Some support groups for abandonment fear are local, and many focus on abandonment in the context of romantic relationships.
-You can also check out this online community.
+Local support groups for those who fear abandonment exist, and many of them concentrate on that anxiety in the context of romantic relationships.
+Check out this online neighborhood as well..

 Self-compassion, a way of viewing yourself first with kindness instead of judgment, can help you combat shame and other thoughts that might come up alongside your abandonment anxiety, like: